The Power BI Embedded API continues to be a hot topic.

 Additionally, many organizations have spent years guiding their employees to their intranet or portal.
 Adding another site just adds another layer of complexity for the user and the administrators.

-This Power BI Embedded app template allows you to push the same reporting wherever you want your users to go, with the experience you want them to have.
+Power BI Embedded allows you to push the same reporting wherever you want your users to go, with the experience you want them to have.